manzurahmed/manjaro-software-installation-guide/README.md

 ## TEAMVIEWER

-If you encounter an error message saying, **Teamviewer daemon is not running!**, starting the its service is suffice.
+If you encounter an error message saying, **Teamviewer daemon is not running!**, starting its service will suffice.
 To start the service run the following command in the Terminal:

 ```
 systemctl enable teamviewerd